psyhomb/ecs-deploy/README.md

 -----

     One of the following is required:
-        -n | --service-name     Name of service to deploy -d | --task-definition  Name of task definition to deploy
+        -n | --service-name           Name of service to deploy -d | --task-definition        Name of task definition to deploy -f | --task-definition-file   Path to task definition file (JSON) to deploy

     Required arguments:
         -k | --aws-access-key         AWS Access Key ID.
 May also be set as environment variable AWS_ACCESS_KEY_ID